geeksblabla/geeksblabla.com/blablas/ep4/index.md

 00:31 - How to start a career in cybersecurity?

-00:33 - How you start your startup on Dubai?
+00:33 - How to found a startup in Dubai?

-00:46 - Advice for someone how will start a startup?
+00:46 - Advice for people who want to found a startup.

-00:46 - A person who wants to start on entrepreneurship it is required to have knowledge and Capital?
+00:46 - What kind of knowledge and amount of capital required for someone to take on entrepreneurship?

-00:51 - How did you manage to get the funds?
+00:51 - How did you manage to get funds?

-00:59 - What are your future vision for your startup and what is your advice for people on will start on the cybersecurity?
+00:59 - What are your future plans, and what kind of advice could you give to someone who wants to get into cybersecurity?

 01:10 - Mohammed Aboullaite: Thanking DevC team and launch DevC projects for 2019